-What are electrolytes and do I replenish them?
+Electrolytes: what are they and do I need to replenish them?

 What are electrolytes?

-Electrolytes are substances, typically salts and minerals, which help regulate the balance of our body fluids.
-Examples include sodium, potassium and chloride as well as calcium, phosphate and bicarbonate; they are present in our cells as well as in body fluids like blood and urine.
-If you’ve ever been diagnosed with high blood pressure, then electrolytes are likely to play a critical role in managing your condition.
+Electrolytes are substances, typically salts and minerals, that help regulate the balance of our bodily fluids, among other functions.
+They include sodium, potassium and chloride, and are present in our cells as well as in our bodily fluids, including blood and urine.
+If you've ever been diagnosed with high blood pressure, then electrolytes are likely to play a part in managing your condition.

-As their name suggests electrolytes, have an electrical charge and it’s this property which allows them to activate many bodily functions.
-These functions include producing energy, contracting muscles like those of the heart and transmitting messages via nerves.
+As their name suggests, electrolytes have an electrical charge, and it's this that allows them to activate numerous bodily functions.
+These include producing energy, contracting muscles (like those of the heart) and transmitting messages via nerves.

 Why are electrolytes important?

-Electrolytes are important for our health because they help our bodies in the following ways:
+Electrolytes are important because they help our body in the following ways:

 - Maintain the pH level (acid/alkaline) of our blood within the optimal range (7.35-7.45)